yuqiii-wang/KnowledgeNotes/math/finance/eco_law_fin_knowledge/eco_law_fin_basics.md

 For example, outright REPO (Repurchase Agreement) means REPO trade with total ownership transfer of underlying securities (against pledge-style REPO with only partial ownership transfer).
 Outright securities holding means ownership without indirect/middleman representative.

+* Prospectus 公开披露/发行书

+In finance and law, a *prospectus* is a mandatory, detailed disclosure document providing potential investors with all material information about a security offering (like stocks, bonds, or mutual funds) to help them make informed decisions, while also protecting the issuer legally by proving investors were informed of risks and facts, covering company business, financials, management, and risks.

 ### Secondary Market and Shares

 * Preferred vs. Common Stock